David-OConnor/pyflow/README.md

 - Adding a dependency via the CLI with a specific version constraint, or extras.
 - Developer requirements
 - Packaging and publishing projects that use compiled extensions
-- Global package cache to avoid resolving and downloading the same package for each project?
 - Download and install a Python version you specify, if not already installed